nikolaAV/Modern-Cpp/variant/multiple_dispatch/README.md

 intersect(s1,s2);
 intersect(s2,s0);
 ```
 `std::visit` does all magic work for you.
-It finds an overloaded 'intersect' with the best match dispatches and dispatches invocation into it with objects of real types for further processing.
+It finds an overloaded 'intersect' with the best match and dispatches invocation into it with objects of real types for further processing.

 ## Further informations
 * [A polyglot's guide to multiple dispatch](https://eli.thegreenplace.net/2016/a-polyglots-guide-to-multiple-dispatch/) by Eli Bendersky